visualbuilder/ai-translate/README.md

 Currently handles `.json` and `.php` translation files.
 Attribute tokens should remain unchanged.
 This was a challenge as GPT-3.5 refused to ignore :attribute and always translated it even when told explicity to ignore it.
 To solve this all tokens are replaced with *** before translation and added back in after translation ensuring continuity.

-I have always wondered though with things like:-

-`The :attribute is required`

-How this can be translated in languages with masculine and feminine such as French.

- - **the password** = le mot de passe
- - **the checkbox** = la case à cocher
- - **the terms and conditions** = Les termes et conditions

-We have 3 different versions of the.
-Suspect it's one of those unsolveable problems.

 To run the script:-